kentimsit/cronos-wallet-connections/README.md

 ## How to setup another blockchain?

-At present, the Boilerplace dApp is configured to work only with Cronos Mainnet and Cronos Testnet.
+At present, this demo is configured to work with Cronos Mainnet and Cronos Testnet.
 However, if you need to set up an additional EVM compatible chain, you may proceed with the following steps.

 Let's say you want to add myChain to your dApp: